Are Your Dog’s Nails Too Long?

 - What to do if you hit the quick.

-2. Join me on Friday during our Facebook and Instagram LIVE.
-During this workshop, I will be illustrating the effect of long dog nails with a few simple exercises you can do at home.
+2. Watch the video above where I illustrate the effect of long dog nails with a few simple exercises you can do at home.

 3. If you have a friend with a dog who has ground clicking claws, please share this with them.
 Seriously.